 The Lobby at the Ritz is Safe Harbors’ intimate performing arts space.
 With support from the New York State Council of the Arts, the Newburgh Veterinary Hospital and Price Chopper’s Golub Foundation, Safe Harbors hosts world class musicians and partners with local production companies to create a vibrant performance venue in downtown Newburgh.
 For a schedule of concerts and events in the Lobby, click here.

 Artist Studio Space For resident and community artists.
-Contact Judy Thomas for more information – .
+Contact Theresa Gooby for more information – email@example.com.

-Safe Harbors builds community through annual events, programs and community engagement.
-Our spring community clean up brings hundreds of Newburgh and neighboring community members out to clean the city streets and Safe Harbors annual 5K and half-marathon Running Festival brings hundreds more runners, walkers and spectators to the city each year.
-Bells on Broadway, Safe Harbors holiday festival, invites children and adults of all ages to visit with Santa Claus and Frosty, enjoy live music, shop local and take in the holiday atmosphere in a vibrant community setting.
-Outdoor concerts, summer camps, family paint-ins and public art exhibitions have anchored Safe Harbors as a cultural and community hub and venue for local and partnering organizations’ meetings and events.
+The Community Safe Harbors builds community through annual events, programs and community engagement.
+Our spring community clean up brings hundreds of Newburgh and neighboring community members out to clean the city streets and Safe Harbors annual 5K brings runners, walkers and spectators to the city each year.
+Safe Harbors holiday festival, invites children and adults of all ages to visit with Santa Claus and Frosty, enjoy live music, shop local and take in the holiday atmosphere in a vibrant community setting.
+Outdoor concerts, summer camps and public art exhibitions have anchored Safe Harbors as a cultural and community hub and venue for local and partnering organizations’ meetings and events.

 Safe Harbors provided fertile soil for two vibrant businesses in our Broadway commercial spaces and is happy to have Grit Works and 2 Alices Coffee Lounge in the building.